Safety Tips for Moving in the Winter

-At EZ Storage® in St. Louis, we can help you find the appropriate self-storage unit for anything you want to store this winter.
+At EZ Storage®, we can help you find the appropriate self-storage unit for anything you want to store this winter.
 You might have some seasonal items that don’t need to be moved into your new place, or you may need to store certain things because you don’t have room for them.
 Whatever the case may be, we can provide you with a suitable storage solution!

 While you certainly know it’s important to wear a coat, a hat, and gloves while moving during the winter, what about your footwear?
 If there are 10 inches of snow on the ground, you might not be able to get by with your standard sneakers or tennis shoes.
 You’ll want to wear boots or shoes that keep your feet warm and that also provide adequate traction.
 This can be especially beneficial if you’re moving yourself and carrying boxes and tubs to and from the moving truck and the house.